bocharsky-bw/Arrayzy/README.md

 ### createFromJson

-Creates an instance array from a `JSON` string:
+Creates an instance array from a valid `JSON` string:

 ``` php
 $a = MutableArray::createFromJson('{"a": 1, "b": 2, "c": 3}');